MicrosoftDocs/biztalk-docs/biztalk/core/bam-infrastructure-limitations.md

 manager: "anneta"
 ---
 # BAM Infrastructure Limitations
-The BAM infrastructure has the following design limitations for this release of [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)]:
+The BAM infrastructure has the following design limitations for this release of BizTalk Server:

 -   Real-time aggregations (RTAs) do not support the MIN or MAX function.